 Yay - it's now time to turn your bib out to the right side.
 If you have a turning tool (knitting needle, chopstick or similar - fingers do work as well!) turn your bib out to the right side.

 This is the last seam and only your second seam!

 I like to pin around the edge before stitching, helping to keep the extra front fabric out of the way & to keep the pleats sitting nicely.

 With a slightly longer stitch than usual (I use a 3) stitch close to the edge closing the turning gap as well.

 I love using snaps on bibs.
 They are super easy to apply, just follow the instructions on the back of the packet.
 They do require a wee tool shaped like a T (shown below) to use so remember to ask the sales lady/man for that as well if your pack doesn't come with one.

-Using the pattern above I have made about 16+ bibs in all sorts of left over fabrics.
+Using the pattern above I have made more than 20 bibs in all sorts of left over fabrics.
 They are super quick to make and my daughter loves them.
 She tells me they are the best bibs she has ever used as they last longer than most before becoming too damp.
 I think this is because the top layer has more fabric than the backing layer & this allows the air to circulate through the top fabric causing a drying effect.

 This pattern also has a wee pleat either side on the neck edge and does not require super accuracy but this pleat allows for more fabric and a nice fold effect to happen.
 Anyway we both love them!